-You will typically see this invasive little moth about the time that the last blossoms on the fruit tree fall.
+You will typically see this invasive little moth when the last blossoms on the fruit tree fall.
 Within a few days, the females begin to lay their eggs on the leave of the fruit trees, and some ten to fourteen days later, the larva emerges and proceeds to devastate a fruit tree or fruit crop.
 Try and control the damage.
 Picking up and disposing of any fruit that falls to the ground is one way.
 Another smart way is to attach several strips of cardboard around the tree trunk giving the larva a place to make cocoons.
 Then, only remove and destroy the cardboard before the moth emerges.
-With this insect, however, chemical control is the most successful way of making sure that the fruit is not destroyed.
-Repeat chemical applications every two weeks from the time the blooms start to fall until the fruit is taken off the tree.
+However, with this insect, chemical control is the most successful way of making sure that the fruit is not destroyed.
+Repeat chemical applications every two weeks from when the blooms start to fall until the fruit is taken off the tree.
 Sevin dust is a beautiful product to use, and your local nursery can recommend some other right chemical treatments.

 Source of Information on Dealing with Moths